Lake Louise Hikes: 10 Trails We Recommend as Locals

 8. The Fairview Lookout Trail

 Lake Louise is renowned for its rugged mountain landscape and turquoise waters.
-But did you know that the incredible water color of Lake Louise gets even better the higher up you go?
+But did you know that the incredible water colour of Lake Louise gets even better the higher up you go?
 The easiest way to see this phenomenon is on the Fairview Lookout hike.

 The vibrant turquoise water of Lake Louise is incredible from the viewing platform on the Fairview Lookout hike.